KILTprotocol/docs/docs/chain/collator.md

 Once a new session key is generated, the collator must then link that key to its own account in order to receive rewards for producing new blocks.
 This operation is performed by submitting a signed extrinsic to the blockchain.

-For Spiritnet, the endpoint is [wss://spiritnet.kilt.io](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fspiritnet.kilt.io#/explorer), while for Peregrine is [wss://peregrine.kilt.io/parachain-public-ws](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine-stg.kilt.io%2Fpara-public-ws#/explorer).
+For Spiritnet, the endpoint is [wss://spiritnet.kilt.io](https://polkadot.js.org/apps/?rpcrpc=wss%3A%2F%2Fkilt-rpc.dwellir.com#/explorer), while for Peregrine is [wss://peregrine.kilt.io/parachain-public-ws](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine-stg.kilt.io%2Fpara-public-ws#/explorer).

 `Developer -> Extrinsics -> Submission`

 1. Select the collator's KILT address as the extrinsic submitter (the *using the selected account* field)
-2. Submit the following extrinsic: `session -> setKeys(keys, proof)`
+2. Set up the following extrinsic: `session -> setKeys(keys, proof)`
     - `keys` -> the public session key (`0xda3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010` in the example above)
     - `proof` -> the proof of ownership.
 It can be set to `0x00`
 3. Sign and submit the extrinsic